-- How effective are the credit policy in terms of credit standards, credit terms and collection efforts in commercial banks? - What are the relationship between credit and performance in Equity bank? - To what extent has commercial banks reviewed their credit policy in regard to performance?
+- How effective are the credit policy in terms of credit standards, credit terms and collection efforts in commercial banks? - What is the relationship between credit policy and the performance of Equity bank? - To what extent has equity bank reviewed its credit policy in regard to performance?